ayqshi/Eaglercraft-SaveEditor/README.md

 ### Eaglercraft .epk file save editor

 > [!WARNING]
-> This project is currently in beta and using it will only get you as far as ONLY VIEWING a readable version of your saved data.
-If you would like to contribute to coding this app
-**contact me via 👻: @ayqshi**
+> This project is currently in beta and using it will complicated if you do not know what your doing.
+If you would like to contribute to programming more simplicity in this open source project, **contact me via 👻: @ayqshi**

 ## Key Features